microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/02_Text_Generation.md

 > What is prompt engineering?
 > Prompt engineering is a concept in Natural Language Processing (NLP) that involves **embedding descriptions of tasks** in input to **prompt the model** to output the **desired results**.

-## Set-up

-1. Navigate to **data + indexes**
-2. Select, **new data,** and select **data source** and upload files under **product folder**
-3. Once data is uploaded, name your data as **contoso** and finish.
-4. Next, in the same tab, navigate to index and create an index for your data.
-   - Move to the Indexes tab in the Data + Indexes page.
-   - Click on the + New index button.
-   - Change the default name of your index to "products-catalog".
-   - Select Data in Azure AI Foundry as the data source and then the data source you just uploaded.
-   - In the Index Settings section, select the AzureAISearch connection you created in the setup phase
-   - In the Search Setting section, make sure that vectorization is enabled and select the default Azure OpenAI resource for your hub as embedding model.

-Move to the next section as your data is being uploaded.

 ## Basic prompting